 Yoga by the beach - credits: bookretreats: cnn.com

-Nikiana beach of Lefkada is the perfect place to combine your vacation under the hot sun with meditation and inner spiritual exploration.
+Nikiana beach of Lefkada is the perfect place to combine your vacation under the hot sun with meditation classes and inner spiritual exploration.
 At the Serenity Retreat, guests can take lessons in meditation, Buddhism, Tai Chi and enjoy enjoyable massages overlooking the sea.
 All courses are designed to encourage participants to break free from bad thoughts of the past and gain a more complete and positive outlook on life.

 Osho Santorini - credits: soulseedmedia.com

 Wanting to create a community of people interested in personal development through meditation, a group of friends decided to create Osho, a treatment center in Megalochori, Santorini that offers yoga and meditation.
-Through a mystical journey that combines the timeless principles and values of the East and Western science, stress is eliminated and practices that cleanse the mind and body take place on the daily.
+Through a mystical journey that combines the timeless principles and values of the East and Western science, stress is eliminated and practices that cleanse the mind and body take place daily.

 Triopetra Yoga Retreat

 Triopetra Yoga Retreat is a place where good energy flows freely.
 Through the generous beauties offered by Crete, visitors can feel comfortable and take care of themselves.
 The people of Triopetra Yoga Retreat through the daily practice of yoga and healthy eating, want to offer a different experience and teach visitors how to live a healthier and happier life.
 It operates from May to mid-September, hosting important yoga instructors from all over the world with extensive yoga experience in unique yoga studios.

 Communication with nature, balance, and inner search are some golden points that one will find in the so-called mythical region of the Peloponnese and specifically in the Euphoria Retreat.
 The natural beauty and the dramatic landscape in combination with the ancient monuments, invite you on a unique leisure trip.